What is a Customs Agent? And How to Become One? Joining The CBP.

 Individuals who are trained to deal with guns and narcotics will take courses on how to appropriately handle these situations.

-Individuals who complete the training program successfully will then be placed in a position as a customs agent in an airport, at a border crossing, or at a dock or seaport.
+Individuals who complete the training program successfully will then be placed in a position as a customs agent in an airport, at a border crossing, or a dock or seaport.

 Salary Information by State